 Part 3D: Cleaning Data, Part 1

 The joinDataModule.py, parseDataModule.py, and mergeDataModuly.py are all run automatically and in order in the cleanData.py file.
-The first output of the cleanData.py file is a fully merged data set stored in a Pandas dataframe.
+The first output of the cleanData.py file is a fully merged data set stored in a Pandas dataframe, with the number of features reduced down to about 30.
 Then, we make an initial attempt at removing duplicates.
 First, any row completely identical in all columns are dropped and only the first instance is kept.
 Then we also decided to drop any rows where the movie name was the same, controlling for the string’s case, and if the movie date was within the same calendar year.
 Only the first instance is kept.
 After doing this, we were left with roughly 20,000 movies that were released from 1995 to June 15, 2018.
 We performed an initial count of how many missing data points there were for each feature.
 This initial count showed that most columns were missing 10,000 or more data points, including our movie revenue column, which our project ultimately depended on.
 This was a concern for us, so we decided to split up a few years of data among the team members in order to get a better sense of what the data looked like after the merging process and understand why so much data was still missing.

 What we discovered was the vast majority of movies that had revenue missing were in fact simply TV movies, straight-to-video movies, or foreign-language movies.
 In addition, a lot of movies that were missing budgets or writers were documentaries, which by definition do not have writers and generally do not have budget estimates.

-However, 2017 and 2018 movies we pulled separately, there were issues beyond those initial findings.
+However, in the 2017 and 2018 movies we pulled separately, there were issues beyond those initial findings.
 Because those movies recently released, even our data pull from the APIs did not provide a lot of information about revenues, budgets, and other features.
 As a result, several legitimate movies from 2017 and 2018 that opened in theaters did not have critical information.
 Additionally, another hiccup we discovered was for some movies in our full 1995-2018 sample period, our data sources were not consistent in reporting domestic box office returns vs. global box office returns.
 Lastly, some duplicate movies still remained due to different title spellings and due to different data sources providing different release years for the same movie, making it more difficult to write code to automatically drop these duplicates.
 Because of these inconsistencies, we decided to take the following steps:

 For the movies in our dataset released in 2017 and the first half of 2018, we would have team members manually go through and input movie revenue numbers of any legitimate movie and attempt to fill in other missing features for those legitimate movies.
 Any movie that was not released in theaters or not primarily in English would be marked for deletion.